trjh/datascience-getclean/CodeBook.md

 ### Tidy Data Set Variables

 The following is a list of each of the variables in our tidy data set (tidy_data.txt), with a short description based on the details in the previous section.
+The process used to derive these variables is described in the accomanying README.md file, and in the comments of the run_analysis.R script.

 * activity -- a string label, detailing which one of six particular activities the subject was engaged in during the measurements
 * subject -- a number, 1-30, identifying which subject this measurement applies to